dipeshkaphle/dipeshkaphle.github.io/content/posts/GCC Notes.md

 Blocks"(Sequences of instructions with no control flow).
 The control flow is expressed as edges between the Basic Blocks.

-> "gcc -S <c-file> -O2 -fverbose-asm -fdump-tree-all-graph -fdump-ipa-all-graph
+> `gcc -S <c-file> -O2 -fverbose-asm -fdump-tree-all-graph -fdump-ipa-all-graph -fdump-rtl-all-graph`
-> -fdump-rtl-all-graph" will generate dot graph dumps for every compiler pass
+> will generate dot graph dumps for every compiler pass that happened,in
-> that happened,in addition to normal dumps generated without the graph suffix
-> in the flags
+> addition to normal dumps generated without the graph suffix in the flags

 ## Gimple SSA(Static Single Assignment)